SagarDabas/MyApps/README.md

 # MyApps

-I created this when I was learning Java and OOP analysis and design.
-It is basically a UI designing library in Java.
-I made the UI look like
+I created this as a library for my Java projects when I was learning Java and OOP analysis and design.
+It is almost Windows 8 UI design :) in Java.
-Windows 8.

 Sorry not the whole code is here.